Joseph Grantham

-Police Constable Joseph Grantham (died 1830) was the first police officer to be killed whilst on duty in the United Kingdom.
+Police Constable Joseph Grantham (died 1830) was the first police officer to be die whilst on duty in the United Kingdom.

 Joseph Grantham was a police officer in the Metropolitan Police Service which had been formally established in 1829.
-While on duty on 28 June 1830, he intervened in a fight between two drunks in Somers Town, London, during the altercation Grantham was beaten to death.
+While on duty on 28 June 1830, he intervened in a fight in Somers Town, London, during the altercation Grantham died from a stroke.
 At his inquest, the jury returned a verdict of "justifiable homicide", possibly due to dislike of the new police force.
 Grantham was held to have contributed to his own death by "over-exertion in the discharge of his duty".